PopeJuliusII/PopeJuliusII/README.md

             </div>
             <div style="flex: 1; display: flex-column; justify-content: flex-end; align-items: center;">
                 <p>2. <i>Uncle Vanya</i> by Anton Chekhov</p>
                 <p>I initially read this in preparation for Andrew Scott's one-man adaptation, <i>Vanya</i>, and the play did not disappoint.
-Checkhov pairs levity with a melancholic meditation on the human condition.
+Chekhov pairs levity with a melancholic meditation on the human condition.
 It is well worth a read.</p>
             </div>
         </div>
         <div style="display: flex;">